 How do we support pupils moving between different phases of education?
 Our support for children with SEN starts before they start our school in Reception class .
-The Early Years coordinator or SENco liaises with Nursery settings, PRESENs and parents as soon as the list of new intakes is available.
-There is a carefully planned transition for pupils with SEN which starts as soon as the Secondary school is allocated.
-This incudes meetings with parents , SENco of receiving school , mentors , visits , small transition groups and drop in and chat sessions.
+The Early Years coordinator or INco liaises with Nursery settings, BHISS and parents as soon as the list of new intakes is available.
+There is a carefully planned Secondary school transition for pupils with SEN which starts as soon as the Secondary school is allocated.
+This incudes meetings with parents , INco of receiving school , mentors , visits , small transition groups and drop in and chat sessions.
 In the summer term we also plan for in school transition with time set aside for the current teacher to 'hand over' to the next teacher, again to ensure a smooth transition between year groups.
 How do we support pupils preparing for adulthood?
 We have a great PHSE curriculum which includes a unit called 'feeling good feeling safe' This focusses on giving children strategies and awareness on keeping themselves safe .
 If we feel children need further support we can offer them Mentor sessions in a group or 1-1.
 What expertise and training do our staff have to support pupils with SEN?
 We are committed to developing the ongoing expertise of our staff.
 We have ongoing whole staff training during the year, on our five full training days and weekly staff meetings, and a proportion of this time is devoted to SEN issues.
-Over the past academic year this included training on feedback and marking; strategies for supporting learners with ASC; Behaviour for Learning.
+Over the past academic year this included training on feedback and marking; strategies for supporting learners with ASC; Behaviour Management and Speech and Language.
 In addition, if your child receives support from an external agency, their teachers and/or support staff will be involved with ongoing training and support from the individual service.
-We also utilise the expertise within the school to lead staff training, including our Reading Recovery Teacher, Number's Count Teacher, and Specialist Speech and Language Teacher.
 A full list of the external agencies who we work with can be found in our Local Offer.
 How do we evaluate the effectiveness of our SEN provision?
-Provision maps are produced October and reviewed in April with parents.
-Further provision is made following this review.
-Interventions are reviewed across the school monthly by SENCo .
+Individual Education plans are produced September/October and reviewed in Spring term with parents.
+Further provision may be made following this review.
+Interventions are reviewed across the school half termly by INCo .
 They are evaluated as they are completed to ensure expected progress has been made.
 The EP reviews regularly.
-Speech and Language programmes are reviewed termly.
-LSS 1-1 programmes are monitored weekly by LSS teachers and reviewed half termly.
-Effectiveness is measured by standardised tests and teacher assessment
+Speech and Language programs are reviewed termly.
+LSS I-I programs are monitored weekly by LSS specialist teacher and reviewed half termly.
+Effectiveness is measured by standardized tests and teacher assessment as necessary.
+How do we handle complaints from parents of children with SEN about provision made at the school?
+There is always an opportunity to talk with the class teacher and INco about provision .
+Parents /carers who wish to complain should make an appointment with the Headteacher or chair of Governors following our guidance in our complaints policy on the website .